Kcee42/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `cat /etc/passwd /etc/hosts` display content of /etc/passwd and /etc/hosts

 Use `tail /etc/passwd` to display the last 10 lines of /etc/passwd

+Use `head /etc/passwd` to display the first 10 lines of /etc/passwd